Call for Papers - Creative Practice Issue

-April 1, 2016 Call for papers
+May 1, 2018 Call for papers

 GUIDELINES FOR JID SUBMISSIONS:

-Authors should follow the author guidelines found on JID’s website at Wiley Blackwell. (http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)1939-1668).
+Authors should follow the author guidelines found on JID’s website at Wiley Blackwell. https://onlinelibrary.wiley.com/page/journal/19391668/homepage/forauthors.html

 The Journal of Interior Design is a scholarly, refereed publication dedicated to issues related to the design of the interior environment.
 Scholarly inquiry representing the entire spectrum of interior design theory, research, education and practice is invited.
 Submissions are encouraged from educators, designers, anthropologists, architects, historians, psychologists, sociologists, or others interested in interior design.